ctb/titus-blog/src/2016-sourmash.rst

 .. figure:: ./images/sourmash-urchin.png
    :width: 60%

-Here, I downloaded all 204 echnoderm HiSeq mRNAseq data sets from SRA, trimmed them as above, and computed the MinHash signatures, and then compared them all to each other.
+Here, I downloaded all 204 echinoderm HiSeq mRNAseq data sets from SRA, trimmed them as above, and computed the MinHash signatures, and then compared them all to each other.
 The blocks of similarity are all specific species, and all the species groups cluster properly, and none of them